SKYLINES FARM

 - Living with, working with, and training livestock guardian animals

-Three of the SkyLines Farm Great Pyrenees livestock guardian dogs
+Three of the SkyLines Great Pyrenees Livestock Guardian Dogs

-Other Possible Topics . . .
+Other Possible Topics for your Immersion . . .
 Farm Living

 Your Immersion can also be customized to explore more general topics.
-Over the last 25+ years of rural living, mostly as a single woman, I've had to develop an amazing array of skills just to survive without calling for help every other day.
-You can spend part of each day learning about useful skills for a self-sufficient life, such as:
+Over my last 25+ years of rural living, mostly as a single woman, I've had to develop an amazing array of skills just to survive without calling for help every other day.
+If you choose, you can spend part of each day learning about useful skills for a self-sufficient life, such as:

 - Living with wells and septic systems

-- Acquiring and handling firewood (including buying firewood, chainsaw use and safety, felling trees, storing firewood)
+- Acquiring and handling firewood (including buying firewood, overview of chainsaw use and safety & felling trees, splitting firewood, storing firewood)

-- Using & maintaining wood stoves for heating
+- Using & maintaining wood stoves for heating, what to look for when buying a wood stove

 - Working with basic power tools